Skip to content

 Before the examination

-A colonoscopy requires a preliminary consultation of about 15 minutes – either in person or by phone – approximately one week before the examination appointment.
-This consultation serves to inform you about the procedure, and you will fill out a questionnaire regarding any potential risk factors.
-You will also receive a prescription and detailed instructions for bowel preparation.
+A preliminary consultation lasting approximately 15 minutes is necessary before a colonoscopy.
+This should take place either in person or by telephone approximately one week before the examination date.
+The consultation serves to clarify the risk factors and provide information about the procedure.
+You will also receive a prescription and detailed information on colon cleansing.

-About five hours before the examination, you will take the second dose of the laxative.
-The colonoscopy can only be performed if the bowel is completely cleaned – otherwise, the examination will have to be postponed.
+Take the second part of the laxative approximately five hours before the examination.
+The colonoscopy can only be performed once the bowel has been completely cleansed – otherwise the examination must be postponed.

-On the day of the examination, you should arrive at the clinic on an empty stomach.
+On the day of the examination, please arrive at the surgery on an empty stomach.
 You may drink water up to one hour before the examination.
-You will change in a separate changing room that is directly connected to the endoscopy room.
+You change in a separate changing room directly adjacent to the endoscopy room.

 During the examination

-Before the start of the examination, an intravenous line will be inserted through which the sedative propofol is administered – you will gently fall asleep.
+Before the examination begins, an intravenous line will be inserted through which the sedative propofol will be administered – you will gently fall asleep.
 The actual colonoscopy takes about 45 minutes.
-During the procedure, the colon is carefully examined, and any polyps found are removed immediately.
+Meanwhile, the intestine is carefully examined and any polyps found are removed immediately.

 After the examination

 Approximately one hour after the examination, you are fully operational again.
-However, operating a car is not permitted on the day of the procedure.
+However, driving a car is not permitted on this day.

 Arzt erklärt den Darm anhand eines Modells